RLC THOUGHTS:

 Viewing them as a whole person gives you the chance to relate to them in other ways than just through their brain (logic, reason, memory, etc…) you can communicate through their senses (touch) and through their emotions (warmth, friendliness, love, etc…).

 When you look for alternative ways to communicate with them, you are in effect confirming their wholeness as a individual, and counteracting the automatic loss of self esteem one suffers when one see’s oneself as “less than” others.
-That is the
+That is the start of an upward spiral of togetherness and good feelings between the person with dementia and you (the caregiver).

 You as caregiver have the tools to change your view of the person with dementia by practicing seeing them as a whole person, not just as a diseased brain.